FOOD HOLIDAY: Make Peanut Clusters For National Peanut Cluster Day

 |

-FIND MORE OF OUR FAVORITE CANDIES & CANDY RECIPES. *Confectionary coating, also called compound coating and decorator’s chocolate, is a chocolate-type product that substitutes vegetable oil for all or part of the cocoa butter.
-Along with sugar and cocoa powder, traditional chocolate production techniques are used to create a less expensive coating that does not require tempering, melts easily and hardens quickly.
-In milk chocolate-flavored coatings, whey powders, whey derivatives and dairy blends can be used instead of powdered milk.
+Variations You can substitute the toffee/caramel bits for more nutritious inclusions, or divide the eight ounces into equal portions of toffee/caramel and the following:: *Confectionary coating, also called compound coating and decorator’s chocolate, is a chocolate-type product that substitutes vegetable oil for all or part of the cocoa butter.
+Along with sugar and cocoa powder, traditional chocolate production techniques are used to create a less expensive coating that does not require tempering, melts easily, and hardens quickly.
+In milk chocolate-flavored coatings, whey powders, whey derivatives, and dairy blends can be used instead of powdered milk.
 Products made with confectionary coating must be designated “chocolate-flavored,” to indicate that they are not “real” chocolate. |